-Note that in French we use the definite article (le, la, les) with weights and measures to mean per or a/an kilo, litre, etc
+In French, the definite article (le, la, les) is used with weights and measures to mean per or a/an kilo, litre, etc

 Look at these examples:

 Le pâté se vend à 1,25 € les 100 grammes.The pâté is sold at € 1.25 per 100 grams.

 Les pommes coûtent 1,50 € le kilo.The apples cost € 1.50 per kilo